-Jason Day is the Field Director for Comite Resources and is in charge of activities pertaining to assessment, site development, data collection and monitoring of all of our projects.
-Mr. Day earned his B.S. degree in Zoology at Louisiana State University and has attained Professional Wetland Scientist certification.
+Jason Day is the Field Director for Comite Resources, overseeing activities pertaining to assessment, site development, data collection and monitoring of all of our projects.
+Mr. Day received a B.S. degree in Zoology from Louisiana State University and has attained Professional Wetland Scientist certification.
 Mr. Day speaks fluent Spanish and has worked in Mexico, Australia, France, Spain and Italy on wetland and avian ecological projects with multi-national teams.
-Mr. Day has conducted extensive research on the ecology and management of the Mississippi River Delta and co-authored several publications.
-In 2006, he earned a wetland delineation certificate from the Wetland Training Institute.
-Mr. Day is very familiar with vegetation and wildlife species in the Gulf of Mexico, including bird species by sight and call.
-He expertly handles many types of field equipment and vessels including state accepted certification for airboat operation.
+Mr. Day has carried out extensive research on the ecology and management of the Mississippi River Delta and co-authored several publications.
+In 2006, he earned a Wetland Delineation certificate from the Wetland Training Institute.
+Mr. Day is very familiar with vegetation and wildlife species of the Gulf of Mexico, including bird species by sight and call.
+He expertly handles many types of field equipment and vessels, and has state accepted certification for airboat operation.

 Joel Mancuso is a wetland biologist for Comite Resources and he regularly works on site assessments, data collection, data input, and monthly monitoring of all projects.
 Joel earned his B.S. degree from Southeastern Louisiana University where he studied under Dr. Gary Shaffer assisting in many different wetland restoration experiments.
 He is skilled in the operation of many types of field equipment and currently possesses a Louisiana Boater Education Program and Nuisance Wildlife Control Operator License.